Milking it for all its worth: sourcing plastic packaging free alternatives

 Catering for diverse needs – we recognised that some of the changes we made are tied in with ableism; we were able to read, walk, create, and pick up the glass bottles.
 For most of the team, the swaps were managed with relative ease, but what if we were unable to pick up those glass bottles?
 The plastic packaging alternatives are light, easier to grab hold of, and less likely to smash/leak if knocked over.
 So, is glass the answer here?
 If the plastic milk bottle, for instance, disappears, who is then included and excluded from the product purchase?

 Financial ability - from our experience, having milk delivered in glass bottles adds a 44% price increase to milk purchased from supermarkets in plastic containers.
 Clearly, the consumer has to have the financial resources available to make this choice.
 Despite feeling great about supporting a local business, where money is tight, then the costs of making these changes can be prohibitive.
-Costs add up to, especially if you go down the route of making your own milk alternatives, which may require the purchase of new equipment such as that high speed blender to make oat milk [even the non-electrical options require a pestle and mortar and physical strength to grind/crush the oats – taking us back to the points earlier about time and ableism].
+Costs add up too, especially if you go down the route of making your own milk alternatives, which may require the purchase of new equipment such as that high-speed blender to make oat milk [even the non-electrical options require a pestle and mortar and physical strength to grind/crush the oats – taking us back to the points earlier about time and ableism].

 Authors: Dr Alison Stowell, Prof. Maria Piacentini, Dr Matteo Saltalippi, Dr John Hardy, Dr James Cronin, Dr Charlotte Hadley, Prof. Linda Hendry, Dr Alex Skandalis, Dr Savita Verma.